DOI-ONRR/doi-extractives-data/src/markdown/how-it-works/minerals.md

 ---
-title: Nonenergy Minerals | How it Works
+title: Nonenergy Minerals | How it Works | Natural Resources Revenue Data
 layout: howitworks-process
 tag:
 - How it works